 Why Does My Animal Need Abdominal Surgery?

-Your pet might need abdominal surgery if they have currently been suffering from issues dealing with gastro-intestinal track.
+Your pet might need abdominal surgery if they have currently been suffering from issues dealing with gastro-intestinal tract-.
 This can include things such as nausea, vomiting, or even watery diarrhea or bloody stools.
 It's important for your veterinarian to conduct pet surgery, such as abdominal surgery, in order to find the cause of your pet issues as well as treat any ailments that could be causing their digestive issues.

 Is Pet Surgery Dangerous?

 Like all surgery, pet surgery does carry risks of complications, such as infections, in cats and dogs.
 Fortunately, your veterinarian is trained to perform pet surgery and can minimize the risk by using proper hygiene and aftercare procedures.
 A veterinarian at our practice will inform you of any steps you need to take after your pets’ abdominal surgery.
-This can include placing a cone over them or protecting the side of the surgery to prevent infections.
-In addition, your veterinarian might change your pet’s diet as they recover from their open domino surgery.
+This can include placing a cone over them or protecting the site of the surgery to prevent infections.
+In addition, your veterinarian might change your pet’s diet as they recover from their abdominal surgery.

 Remember, the surgery took place because your pet is having issues digesting or ingesting food.
 A veterinarian on our team will also inform you of any treatment options for your pet prior to surgery.

 At Pet Vet in Steinbach, Manitoba, Canada, we're here to help answer any questions about abdominal surgery and provide the care for your cats and dogs.
 Call us at (204) 326-6562 to schedule a consultation for abdominal surgery or your other pet care needs.